OTC-CISRiley/CIS150InfoLevel1/docs/readme.md

 6. To verify that you can connect to TFS again, log onto a different computer or restart your computer before beginning the next level.

 ![TFS Treasure](qrcd-treasure.png)

+The image is a QR Code.
+A QR Code is a great way to stash a URL or other data.
+I used a QR code generator to create this, and you can use a QR code reader to read it.